dullhunk/whats-the-story-learning-glory/index.md

 | Average                                                       | **9.1**    | **1.3**  | **0.6**   | **15.9**     |

-Table 1: Frequency of keywords in annual reviews by year, 2015 to 2024
+Table 1: Frequency of keywords in [annual reviews](https://github.com/dullhunk/cdyf/issues/995) published by the University of Manchester from 2015 to 2024

-(Last updated 2025-01-24)

 ---
 <!--